Xochitl Torres Small

 Xochitl Liana Torres Small (first name pronounced /ˈsoʊtʃiːl/ SOH-cheel; born November 15, 1984) is an American attorney and politician who was the 15th United States deputy secretary of agriculture from 2023 to 2025, acting as "chief operating officer" for the department.
 She was nominated by President Joe Biden in February 2023, and was confirmed by the senate on July 11.

-She was a U.S. representative for from 2019 to 2021 and had previously served as the Under Secretary of Agriculture for Rural Development, from 2021 to 2023.
+She was the Under Secretary of Agriculture for Rural Development from 2021 to 2023 and had served as a U.S. representative for from 2019 to 2021.

 Early life and education

 Xochitl Liana Torres was born on November 15, 1984, in Portland, Oregon, to Marcos and Cynthia "Cynta" Torres.
 Her parents were educators.
 Torres Small was raised in Las Cruces, New Mexico.
 She is a third-generation Mexican American.

 Torres graduated from Mayfield High School in absentia while she earned her International Baccalaureate (IB) Diploma from Waterford Kamhlaba United World College of Southern Africa in Mbabane, Eswatini.
 She earned a Bachelor of Science in Foreign Service degree from Georgetown University, and a Juris Doctor degree from the University of New Mexico School of Law.